CTCycle/XREPORT-radiological-reports-generator/README.md

 **6) Exit:** close the program immediately

 ### 4.2 Resources
-This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
-Here you can find the following folders:
+This folder organizes data and results across various stages of the project, such as data validation, model training, and evaluation.
+By default, all data is stored within an SQLite database; however, users have the option to export data into separate CSV files if desired.
+To visualize and interact with SQLite database files, we recommend downloading and installing the DB Browser for SQLite, available at: https://sqlitebrowser.org/dl/.

+The directory structure includes the following folders:

 - **checkpoints:**  pretrained model checkpoints are stored here, and can be used either for resuming training or performing inference with an already trained model.

-- **dataset:** contains images used to train the XREPORT model, as well as the source file *XREPORT_dataset.csv* that should be provided for training purposes.
+- **database:** contains images used to train the XREPORT model, as well as the source file *XREPORT_dataset.csv* that should be provided.
 This .csv file must contain two columns: *id* where the image names are given, and *text* where the associated text is saved.
-Preprocessed data is saved within a database in the *preprocessed_dataset* subfolder, while the data can also be saved as .csv if requested in configurations.
+Ensure your training data is placed in *database/images* and that all images are saved in the correct format (preferably either .jpg or .png).
+Graphic validation results are saved in *database/validation*.

-- **generation:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
+- **inference:** contains *images* where you place images intended for inference using the pretrained XREPORT model, and *reports*.
 The generated radiological reports from input images are saved within this latter folder.

 - **logs:** log files are saved here

-- **validation:** Used to save the results of data validation processes.
+- **validation:** used to save the results of data validation processes.
 This helps in keeping track of validation metrics and logs.

 ## 5. Configurations
 For customization, you can modify the main configuration parameters using *settings/configurations.json*.